Aftab0023/IPL-Sports-Data-Analysis-using-Python/README.md

 ---
 ## ✅ Conclusion

-This project demonstrates how sports data analytics can be used to uncover meaningful insights from large datasets.
+-This project demonstrates how sports data analytics can be used to uncover meaningful insights from large datasets.
 Through visualization and statistical analysis, it highlights trends in player performance, team dominance, and the evolution of IPL cricket.
 ---
 ## 👤 Author

-Aftab Tamboli
+- Aftab Tamboli
 ---
 ## ⭐ Feedback

-If you find this project useful, feel free to ⭐ the repository.
+- If you find this project useful, feel free to ⭐ the repository.